-The Pound Institute holds periodic Academic Symposia in conjunction with the nation’s top law schools in an effort to produce new empirical research supportive of the civil justice system.
-The academic papers prepared for the symposia are published in the co-sponsoring law schools' Law Reviews.
-Topics of recent and upcoming symposia include the "war" on the U.S. civil justice system, the future of redress for injured workers in light of changing employment law, mandatory arbitration, and medical malpractice.
-Symposia are CLE-accredited, and free to Pound Fellows, judges, academics, students and non-profits.
-Attorneys who are not Pound Fellows may attend for a nominal charge.
+The Pound Institute is committed to producing new empirical research supportive of the civil justice system.
+To do this, the Institute collaborates with the nation’s top law schools in identifying academics working on cutting-edge legal research across the country, and invites them to prepare research for Academic Symposia.
+The papers prepared for the Symposia are published in the co-sponsoring law schools’ Law Reviews.
+Relevant topics have included state constitutional civil jury trial and remedy guarantees; the “war” on the U.S. civil justice system; the future of redress for injured workers in light of changing employment law; mandatory arbitration; and medical malpractice.
+The Symposia are CLE-accredited and are free to Pound Fellows, judges, academics, students, and nonprofits.
+Other attorneys may attend for a nominal fee.

 The Jury Trial and Remedy Guarantees: Fundamental Rights or Paper Tigers?